dotnet/docs/docs/core/deploying/native-aot/index.md

 # Native AOT deployment

-Publishing your app as *native AOT* produces an app that's [self-contained](../index.md#publish-self-contained) and that has been ahead-of-time (AOT) compiled to native code.
+Publishing your app as *Native AOT* produces an app that's [self-contained](../index.md#publish-self-contained) and that has been ahead-of-time (AOT) compiled to native code.
 Native AOT apps have faster startup time and smaller memory footprints.
 These apps can run on machines that don't have the .NET runtime installed.

-The benefit of native AOT is most significant for workloads with a high number of deployed instances, such as cloud infrastructure and hyper-scale services.
+The benefit of Native AOT is most significant for workloads with a high number of deployed instances, such as cloud infrastructure and hyper-scale services.
 Native AOT deployment is currently in [preview for ASP.NET Core 8.0](/aspnet/core/fundamentals/native-aot/?view=aspnetcore-8.0&preserve-view=true).

-The native AOT deployment model uses an ahead-of-time compiler to compile IL to native code at the time of publish.
+The Native AOT deployment model uses an ahead-of-time compiler to compile IL to native code at the time of publish.
 Native AOT apps don't use a just-in-time (JIT) compiler when the application runs.
 Native AOT apps can run in restricted environments where a JIT isn't allowed.
 Native AOT applications target a specific runtime environment, such as Linux x64 or Windows x64, just like publishing a [self-contained app](../index.md#publish-self-contained).

-## Limitations in the .NET native AOT deployment model
+## Limitations in the .NET Native AOT deployment model

 ### [.NET 7](#tab/net7)

 Native AOT is targeted towards console-type apps.
-Only a limited number of libraries are fully compatible with native AOT.
+Only a limited number of libraries are fully compatible with Native AOT.

 ### [.NET 8+](#tab/net8plus)